-(1) Allowing at least 48 hours to elapse after cement placement, the operator shall run a radial cement evaluation log or other cement evaluation method that is approved by the Division and capable of demonstrating adequate cementing.
+(1) Allowing at least 48 hours to elapse after coment placement, the operator shall run a radial coment evaluation log or other coment evaluation method that is approved by the Division and capable of demonstrating adequate comenting.
 If the quality of the cement outside of the production casing is not sufficient to ensure the geologic and hydrologic isolation of the oil and gas formation during and following well stimulation treatment, then the operator must develop a plan to remediate the cement and obtain approval from the Division for the remediation plan prior to proceeding.
-The operator is only required to evaluate the cement that is required to be in place under Section 1722.4.
-The Division may waive the requirement of doing a cement evaluation if the supervisor is satisfied that, based on geologic and engineering information available from previous drilling or producing operations in the area where the well stimulation treatment will occur, well construction and cementing methods have been established that ensure that there will be no voids in the annular space of the well.
+The operator is enly required to evaluate the cement that is required to be in place under Section 1722.4.
+The Division may waive the requirement of doing a coment evaluation if the supervisor is satisfied that, based on geologic and engineering information available from provious drilling or producing operations in the area where the well stimulation treatment will occur, well construction and comenting methods have been established that ensure that there will be no voids in the annular space of the well.

-\\(2) The
+\\\(2) The

-(a) As part of an application for a permit to conduct well stimulation, the operator shall conduct a well stimulation treatment radius analysis to ensure the geologic and hydrologic isolation of the oil and gas formation during and following well stimulation treatment.
+(a) As part of an application for a permit to conduct well stimulation, the operator shall conduct a well stimulation treatment area radius-analysis to ensure the geologic and hydrologic isolation of the oil and gas formation during and following well stimulation treatment.

-(1i) The operator shall utilize modelling approved by the Division that will effectively simulate the projected well stimulation treatment area of influence within the design limits of the projected well stimulation treatment operations.
+(1i) The operator shall utilize modelling, or other analysis, approved by the Division that will effectively estimate the ADSA.
+The operator shall submit the ADSA and information supporting the modeling or analysis to the Division. simulate the projected well stimulation treatment area of influence within the design limits of the projected well stimulation treatment operations.
 The criteria, assumptions, and outcomes used for the modeling shall be indicated in the well stimulation treatment analysis.

-(2ii) The well stimulation treatment radius analysis shall include a review of all wells and faults (active or inactive)-within a radius of twice the anticipated well stimulation treatment length from each point of well stimulation treatment to ensure the geologic and hydrologic isolation of the oil and gas formation during and following well stimulation.
-For each well within the radius of twice the anticipated well stimulation treatment length from each point of well stimulation treatment, the well stimulation treatment analysis shall include the following information:
+(2ii) The well stimulation treatment area radius analysis shall include identification and a-review of all well bores located completely or partially wells and faults (active or inactive) within two times the ADSA a radius of twice the anticipated well stimulation treatment longth from each point of well stimulation treatment to ensure the geologic and hydrologic isolation of the oil and gas formation during and following well stimulation.
+The Division may allow modification of the review area based on modeling and analysis provided by the operator that demonstrates geologic and hydrologic isolation of the oil and gas formation during and following well stimulation treatment.
+For each well bore within the review area within the radius of twice the anticipated well stimulation treatment length from each point of well stimulation treatment, the well stimulation treatment area analysis shall include the following information: